EDUCBA

 AGGREGATE Example 2-2

-It returns an error value due to an error in that range. because that column contains #DIV/0! & #N/A errors.
+It returns an error value due to an error in that range.
+Because that column contains #DIV/0! & #N/A errors.

 AGGREGATE Example 2-3

-In order to ignore the error values, we have to use option 6 in an AGGREGATE function
+To ignore the error values, we have to use option 6 in an AGGREGATE function

 =AGGREGATE(9,6,C8:C16).